ruc-sci-comp/cpp-syllabus/README.md

 Students are to miss no more than 2 classes unexcused.
 We meet only once a week, and missing a class is potentially very damaging to your progress!

-### General Expectations
+### Prerequisite Knowledge

-First and foremost, anticipate frustration.
-The material may not come easily and so I expect everyone to work diligently and to be patient with it.
-I expect you to ask questions and ask for help, do not hesitate to ask anything!
-I am here to help and I will be more concerned if I do not get questions.

-You should be familiar with the bare basics of Linux and Git coming into this class.
+While there are no prerequisites for the course, you should be comfortable with algebra.
+From a technical perspective, you should be familiar with the bare basics of Linux and Git coming into this class.

 ### Grading Policy

 The semester will feature the following grades:
-* 10 quizzes : 11%
+* 10 quizzes: 15%
-* 10 homework assignments: 29%
+* 10 homework assignments: 25%
-* 1 midterm examination: 25%
+* 1 midterm examination: 30%
-* 1 final project presentation: 25%
+* 1 final project presentation: 30%

 #### Final Grades